oleiade/trousseau/README.md

 ### Build it

 1. First, make sure you have a `Go <http://http://golang.org/>` language compiler **>= 1.1.2** (*mandatory*) and `git <http://gitscm.org>` installed.
+2. Make sure you have the following go system dependencies in your `$PATH`: `bzr, svn, hg, git`
-2. Then, just build and copy the `./bin/trousseau` executable to a system *PATH* location
+3. Then, just build and copy the `./bin/trousseau` executable to a system *PATH* location

 ```bash
 make